marckassay/spypkg/README.md

 * Check to see if the `projectOutPath` exists, if not it will create it.
 This is where the `adaptor` file will reside.

 * Iterate all objects in the `packages` property.
 The `name` property is the executable and the `location` is where `altpackage` will deploy the batch and CMD files.
 It must be a path to a directory and belongs to your operating system's environment path.
-The `adaptor` for this example specifies to use `altpackage`'s built-in adaptor for `npm`; `npm-adaptor.js`.
+The `adaptor` for this example specifies to use `altpackage`'s built-in adaptor (via "*") for `npm`; `npm-adaptor.js`.
 This will be deployed in the `projectOutPath` directory.

 If all went as intended, when `npm` is executed wheather from your shell or IDE, commands should be intercepted and modified into a `yarn` expression.